8 Min Read

 I'm ruining my marriage through smoking weed.
 The thing is I know it yet I'm in total self destruct mode.
 I sit there smoking thinking about what I'm doing but still carry on.
 She's upstairs I'm in my man cave and she won't let me share the bed if I smoke.
 So we hardly sleep together.
 I need to stop.” - Martin

-In Martin's case he knows he has a problem and the fact that he hasn’t been able to stop means he may be facing an outright addiction.
-He needs help.
-And he will need the support of his wife in order to quit.
+In Martin's case he knows he has a problem and the fact that he hasn’t been able to stop means he may be facing a full-fledged addiction.
+He needs help, and he will need the support of his wife in order to quit.

 Knowing that your spouse is actively hiding something from you can be infuriating.
 The anger at being lied to can make you want to yell, accuse, and demand.

 I've been smoking ever since i was 18 when i went away to college and made my first friend.
 That friend smoked and eventually got me to start doing it too.
 It’s been 7 years since then and I’m still smoking.
 Recently my girlfriend and I have been constantly arguing about pot and she feels I’m addicted.
 After taking a look in the mirror (& at my finances) i think she’s right and I feel terrible.
 But every time i try to quit i find myself sneaking around her and smoking it.
 The longest i last without it is a few days.
 Any advice on how to permanently quit?” – Chad

-What Chad needs is help and that likely means professional intervention.
+What Chad needs is help and that likely means professional help.
 This can be hard to accept for both the partner that’s hiding their smoking and the partner being lied to.

 Unfortunately, smoking is often dismissed as nothing more than a bad habit like biting your nails or swearing too much.
-Many people whose partner’s smoke would like to say, "Just quit!"
-But it’s not that simple for most.
+Many people whose partner’s smoke think saying, "Just quit!" should be enough, but it’s not that simple for most.

 Working together, and potentially with the help of a professional counselor, is the best option to get your spouse to quit hiding their smoking, take care of their health, and rebuild the damaged trust in your relationship.